Signs of an Abused Dog!

 Some dogs are naturally submissive.
 But, an emotionally abused dog may be over-submissive.

-The signs of over-submission are rolling over with tail when someone approaches, cowering, and lying down while urinating.
+The signs of over-submission are rolling over with the tail when someone approaches, cowering, and lying down while urinating.

 Don’tscold a dog that pees submissively; it only makes the matter worse.